repo-racers/repo-racers/docs/playbook/agile_guide/how_we_roll/how_we_roll.md

 ## Project Guidelines

-- Our crews deliver reliably.
+- Our crew delivers reliably.
 - We share adjustments openly.
 - Roles and responsibilities are defined upfront.
 - Continuously refining our process is key to our success.